RETHINKING THE PLACEBO EFFECT

 For example, there were diabetes studies that used a sugar pill as the placebo, making the sugar reduction and impact data of the medication look better than the control group because they were taking sugar.
 There were studies on cancer drugs and AIDS drugs using lactose as the placebo, knowing that both cancer patients and AIDS patients suffer significantly from lactose intolerance, making the benefit of their drugs appear better by making the control feel worse.

-They have used corn oil in placebos for heart medications, creating the same false advantage since corn oil as an omega-six fat will worsen inflammation and heart conditions.
+They have used hydrolized corn oil in placebos for heart medications, creating the same false advantage for their medication since transfats in hydrolyzed corn oil will worsen inflammation and heart disease markers.

 Considering drug overdose has just been ranked the 3rd leading cause of death, with the majority of those deaths coming from medications, we would be wise to: